-Participants of the programme are trained in the critical decision-making processes regarding human, financial and digital resources.
-Familiarity with active participation in conferences and presentations within academic meetings is particularly encouraged.
-The Thesis is written during the third semester of studies, counts for 30 ECTS, and is defended in front of a committee of three members, one of which is the advisor.
-The academic titles are awarded by the Department of Management science & Technology Department of the IHU.
+The academic titles are awarded by the Department of Informatics, Computer and Telecommunications Department of the IHU.
 The graduates of the PSP can work in the public and/or private sectors in various professional positions in education, software development and as IT professionals.